Map-A-Droid/MAD-docs/installation/phonesetup.md

 - In Android go into `Settings`, `Developer Options`.
 Click on `Select mock location App`, select RGC.

-- Open RGC, grant it super user rights if asked.
+- Open RGC, grant it superuser rights if asked.
 Select allow for anything it asks access for.

 Configure RGC: